tianzw90/game_platform/README.md

 # game_platform
-There is no description of the game platform yet.
+This project is a game platform system

+Various convenient gadgets mainly used for making games

+The current plan is to only have DNF for the time being.